DataONEorg/d1_python/README.md

 * The tests use `settings_test.py` for GMN and Django configuration.

-### Creating a new release
+### Create a new release

-##### Updating dependencies
+##### Update dependencies

 The stack should pass all the tests with the most recent available versions of all the dependencies.

 Start by updating all the dependencies:

     $ cd d1_python
     $ sudo ./dev_tools/pip-update-all.py